SensorsINI/jaer/README.md

     ant

-On Linux, installing ant should be very easy.
-On Windows it is still a pain since you will need to download zip, extract it, put it somewhere, and then set some enviroment variables.
-But once set up, updating can be done from the Help/Update jAER... menu.

-NOTE: jAER is not working with java > 1.8 now.
-Do not bother with java 9,10,11, etc. yet.
-You need Oracle JDK1.8.
-See User Guide for more information.

 Converting release into working git folder: Once you convert your release, you can use IDE or ant to rebuild jAER.

     cd jaer-dist